Fight The Fix (UEFA FTF)

 Important dates

-- 27 Jun 2022 Applications open for the first edition
+- 13 May 2024 Applications open for the second edition

-- 07 Aug 2022 Applications close for the first edition
+- 01 Jul 2024 Applications close for the second edition

 - Analytical and technical skills and intelligence-gathering and investigation (I&I) capabilities needed to successfully identify, investigate and prosecute match-fixing cases